samuelmissonnier/HarpLaserArduinoQtV1/README.md

 # HarpLaserArduinoQtV1

+## LaserHarp:

+## How to use:

-First Start the project with the executable LaserHarp.exe
+- First Start the project with the executable LaserHarp.exe.

+- Select the manual mode or the automatic mode.

+### Manual mode: